Cornell Johnson Graduate School of Management: History

 In 1998, the school was relocated to the newly renovated Sage Hall which had previously served as a dormitory, the school started the student-managed Cayuga MBA Fund, and the Parker Center for Investment Research was established.
-In 1999, the JGSM began offering an Executive MBA.
+In 1999, the Johnson School began offering an Executive MBA.
 In 2004, the Center for Sustainable Global Enterprise was established.
 L. Joseph Thomas was appointed interim dean in 2007 and eventually the official dean in 2008.
-In Fall 2010, the school was rebranded in logo and in name: the Samuel Curtis Johnson Graduate School of Management at Cornell University, or simply Johnson at Cornell University or Johnson.
+In Fall 2010, the school was rebranded in logo and in name: the Johnson Graduate School of Management at Cornell University, or simply Johnson at Cornell University or Johnson.
 In 2010, the Emerging Markets Institute was established.

 In 2011, Johnson hosted Facebook-sponsored 3-Day Startup (3DS), an event where participants worked to start a technology company over the course of three days.
 Later that year, a Johnson team consisting of student portfolio managers in the school's $10 million Cayuga MBA Fund won second place in CNBC's "MBA Face-Off" edition of its Million Dollar Portfolio Challenge, a nine-week, real-time fantasy stock and currency trading competition.

-In 2012, Soumitra Dutta became dean of the school, followed by Mark W. Nelson in 2016 after Dutta became dean of the new Cornell College of Business.
-In 2016, the Johnson School was placed under the same umbrella as other Cornell schools - the Charles H. Dyson School of Applied Economics and Management in the NYS College of Agriculture and Life Sciences and the Cornell University School of Hotel Administration - in the newly created College of Business that boasts nearly 3,000 students and 220 faculty - creating the country's third-largest business school faculty.
-In January 2017, Herbert Fisk Johnson III of S. C. Johnson & Son committed $150 million for the newly formed College of Business.
-In recognition of this gift, the college was named the Cornell SC Johnson College of Business.
+In 2012, Soumitra Dutta became dean of the school, followed by Mark W. Nelson after Dutta became dean of the new Cornell College of Business.
+In 2017, Cornell University officially consolidated its two undergraduate business schools— the Dyson School of Applied Economics and Management and the Nolan School of Hotel Administration—into the Johnson Graduate School of Management forming the Cornell College of Business.
+Additionally, a $150 million donation from Herbert Fisk Johnson III, chairman and CEO of S.C.
+Johnson, alongside a 3:1 matching grant was given to the school for a total contribution of $300 million, resulting in the school's renaming to the Cornell SC Johnson College of Business.
+As of 2017, Cornell SC Johnson College of Business boasts nearly 3,000 students and 220 faculty – the country's third-largest business school faculty.

+Collectively, Cornell Johnson counts over 27,000 global alumni (both undergraduate and graduate) and is the fourth oldest of six Ivy League Business Schools.
+Additionally, Johnson publishes the academic journal Administrative Science Quarterly.